Product News

 Periods of Inactivity

-If you want to notify HMRC about future periods of inactivity - where you won’t be processing any pay runs for multiple periods - then tick the Period of inactivity box, and enter the dates for the tax periods.
+If you and your clients want to notify HMRC about future periods of inactivity - where there won’t be processing any pay runs for multiple periods - then tick the Period of inactivity box, and enter the dates for the tax periods.

-Tip: You can only send future periods so the From date will default to the start of the next tax period.
+Tip: You and your clients can only send future periods so the From date will default to the start of the next tax period.

 Final EPS Ceasing Business